twjeffery/DIO-DS-test/get-started/01-index.md

 ---
 layout: landing
 type: landing
-group: guidelines
+group: get-started
-permalink: /guidelines/
+permalink: /get-started/

-title: Guidelines
+title: Get started
 description: This is the guidelines overview description.
 It will elaborate on the guidelines and principles that need to be followed to build applications.

 cards: